jlam55555/c99-compiler/README.md

         - pointer addition (not subtraction yet)
         - multidimensional arrays
         - dereferencing of pointer/array to array (no-op/reinterpret cast-like)
-- 4/26/21: continuing quad generation
+- 4/26/21: continuing expression quad generation
     - refactored quad gen for expressions to new file
     - updated sizeof(expr) to output quads to dummy bb so they don't show up in the final quad output